emqx/neuron-docs/en_US/getting-started/quick_start.md

 ![tag-list](./assets/tag-list.png)

-此时南向配置已全部完成，用户可在`监控`菜单下选择`数据监控`，下拉框选择想要查看的南向设备及 Group，页面将会对应显示监测到的数据，如下图所示。对照模拟器，可以看到监控到的数据与模拟器的数值一致，如下图所示。

 ![data-monitoring](./assets/data-monitoring.png)

-At this point the southbound configuration is complete, the user can select "Data Monitoring" under the `Monitoring' menu, the drop down box to select the southbound device and Group you want to view, the page will display the corresponding monitored data, as shown in the figure below.
+At this point the southbound configuration is complete, the user can select `Data Monitoring` under the `Monitoring` menu, the drop down box to select the southbound device and Group you want to view, the page will display the corresponding monitored data, as shown in the figure below.
 The monitored data will be displayed on the page, as shown below.

 ![write](./assets/write.png)